NSW Masonic Club & Castlereagh Boutique Hotel

 About the building

-The NSW Masonic Club was established in 1893.
-In 1927, it officially opened the NSW Masonic Club building at 169 Castlereagh Street.
-The 12-storey Art Deco building was the first high-rise reinforced-concrete building in Sydney and the tallest building in the city at the time.
+The NSW Masonic Club was established in 1893, and in 1927 it officially opened the NSW Masonic Club building at 169 Castlereagh Street.
+The Art Deco building was designed by Claude William Chambers, a founding member of the Queensland Institute of Architects.

-It was heritage-listed in 1980, and now houses the Castlereagh Boutique Hotel, which has 83 guest rooms.
+Heritage-listed in 1980, it now houses the Castlereagh Boutique Hotel, which has 83 guest rooms.
 Dining, function and meeting rooms, including the Cellos Grand Dining Room, Adam Room and the Boardroom, have been meticulously restored to their original 1927 decor.

-Visitors will need to sign in on entry as it is a registered club.
+Visitors may need to sign in on entry as it is a registered club.

 1927